A CRITIQUE OF BLACK LIVES MATTER

 Living things that haven’t (even briefly) come into contact with content related to the killing of George Floyd include house dust mites and North Korean window cleaners.

-The reaction to his dreadful death has swept dramatically across the United States like a tsunami.
-Waves of which that have well and truly started to spread into an immense push to drive this impassioned debate as a priority issue amongst populations around the planet.
+The reaction to his death has swept dramatically across the United States like a tsunami.
+And these are waves that have well and truly started to spread into an immense push to drive this impassioned debate as a priority issue amongst populations around the planet.

 To be clearer than the water washing up to a beach in the Bahamas, I can’t stress enough how much I want to see systemic racism rid from our societies.
 So the reason I bash movements like Black Lives Matter (BLM) is not because I wish for them to fail.

-In fact, I want nothing more than to see their core aim of crushing systemic racism result in a sensational success.
+In fact, I want nothing more than to see BLM’s (claimed) core aim of crushing systemic racism result in a sensational success.
 I bash them because the calamitous way they’re conducting their campaign is doing nothing but crucifying the anti-racist cause.

-The anger they emit is absolutely understandable.
-But it’s an emotion being aimed in the all the wrong areas, and very often aimed at all the wrong people.
+The anger of which they emit is absolutely understandable.
+But it’s an emotion that’s being aimed in the all the wrong areas, and very often aimed at all the wrong people.